 3. You have connections elsewhere

 You’re on top of things and have been forming great relationships with professionals in your field since day one.
 You already have things lined up and squared away and you’re happy with where you are and what you’ll be doing after graduation.
-And truthfully, there’s not much you feel you can gain from participating in the career fair at this point.
+Truthfully, there’s not much you feel you can gain from participating in the career fair at this point.
 So just sit back, relax and bask in the promise of your secured employment on our behalf.
 Because we all wish we could be you.

 4. You still have learning to do

 The career fair is in town and you’ve gained plenty of skill sets and your portfolio is solid, but you’re not ready for the working world quite yet.
-There are still a few things you want to learn, explore and do before looking for a full time job.
+There are still a few things you want to learn, explore and do before looking for a full-time job.
 Maybe the job you want most requires you to expand your knowledge by earning a graduate degree.
 Or you could be one of those life learners ready to tackle higher education and certificates in other disciplines.
 Whatever the case, take all the time you need.
 Keep learning and growing.
 Jobs will come in due time.

 5. You want to be your own boss